Skip to main content

 Biography

-My research is informed by the central principle to work across theory, policy and practice, for the purposes of social and racial justice.
-This is reflected in my experiences across academic, teaching and practice fields.
+I am guided by the central principle to work across theory, policy and practice, for the purposes of social and racial justice.
+This is reflected in my experiences across research, academic, teaching and practice fields.

-As an academic I have held lectureships at the University of Leeds, Kingston University and now Birkbeck, University of London, and Visiting Fellowships at the University of New South Wales and University of Sydney.
-I have recently been awarded a Leverhulme Research Fellowship for 'Where Is The Power?
-Policy Ontologies In Theory and Practice'.
+As an academic I have held lectureships at the University of Leeds, Kingston University and now Birkbeck, University of London, Visiting Fellowships at the University of New South Wales and University of Sydney.

 I have over a decade’s experience of editorial, referee and learned society activity.
 I am member of the editorial collective for Critical Social Policy, a highly ranked, peer reviewed journal that provides an international forum for debate on social policy and welfare issues from socialist, feminist, anti-racist and radical perspectives.
 I have been twice elected to the Social Policy Association, most recently as Honorary Secretary.